fenekku/commandeer/README.md

 **errormsg `custom error message`**

-It sets a string `custom error message` that will be displayed after the other error messages if the command line arguments or options are invalid.
+`errormsg` sets a string `custom error message` that will be displayed after the other error messages if the command line arguments or options are invalid.

 **Valid types for `type` are:**